marxin/texi2rst-generated/sphinx/cpp/header-files/computed-includes.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: computed includes, macros in include

 .. _computed-includes:

-.. index:: computed includes

-.. index:: macros in include

 Computed Includes
 *****************